 Because of the height difference between the vehicles, occupants of the car can become trapped underneath the truck in an accident, resulting in catastrophic injuries.

 Tractor trailers, 18 wheelers, semi trucks and other large commercial vehicles require a much greater stopping distance than cars.
 The heavier the truck, the greater the distance needed to stop.
 If you are traveling at 55 mph in a car, you can stop in about 130 to 140 feet.
 A large truck traveling at the same speed can take up to 400 feet to stop.
 Trucks also can be susceptible to rollover or jackknife incidents.

 Truck accidents can be caused by a number of factors including:

 - drunk driving/DUI, speeding or aggressive driving;

 - excessive, unsecured or unbalanced cargo loads;

-Fault can also extend to other parties, such as the trucking company owner, the owner of the cargo, and the truck manufacturer.
+Fault can also extend to others, such as the trucking company owner, the owner of the cargo, and the truck manufacturer.

-The Federal Motor Carrier Safety Administration and state agencies have extensive regulations for trucks, truck drivers and truck companies.
-It is important to understand these regulations when seeking compensation for injuries caused by a truck accident.
+The Federal Motor Carrier Safety Administration (FMCSA) and state agencies have extensive regulations for trucks, truck drivers and truck companies.
+Understanding the regulations is important when seeking compensation for injuries caused by a truck accident.
 An experienced truck accident lawyer will investigate the causes of the accident, determine if any regulations were violated, and help you obtain compensation for your injuries.